The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 About Match Production and Our Approach

-I am Lisa Soldberg, Head of Production at Match Production in New York City.
-We run a portrait and headshot studio out of Times Square and shoot on location across Manhattan, Brooklyn, Queens, and occasionally beyond.
+Match Production is a portrait and headshot studio based in New York City, operating out of Times Square and shooting on location across Manhattan, Brooklyn, Queens, and occasionally beyond.
 This article is for busy communications and people leaders who need to understand how professional LinkedIn profile pictures actually get made, not generic tips about smiling and wearing blue.

-We focus on process: how we plan, shoot, and deliver LinkedIn profile pictures for corporate headshots NYC, executive portraits, and remote headshots.
-We work at scale for 60-person teams and one-on-one with founders who need a new photo before a board meeting.
-We can turn same day headshots NYC when the timeline demands it.
-By the end of this post, you will know exactly what happens when you work with us.
+The focus is on process: how planning, shooting, and delivering LinkedIn profile pictures for corporate headshots NYC, executive portraits, and remote headshots work.
+The studio serves a wide range of clients, from 60-person teams to individual founders needing new photos before important meetings.
+Same day headshots NYC are available when timelines demand it.
+By the end of this post, readers will know exactly what happens when working with Match Production.

 LinkedIn Profile Picture Basics: What “Good” Actually Means in 2026

 A good LinkedIn profile picture for leaders is recognizable, current, clear, and aligned with the person’s role and company brand.
+The profile picture should be recent and look like the person to avoid misleading viewers.
 That is the whole definition.
 Everything else is implementation detail.

-Concretely, the face should fill about 60 percent of the frame.
+Concretely, the face takes about 60 to 70 percent of the frame.
 Cropped from mid-chest or shoulders to just above the head, the image reads clearly even when LinkedIn shrinks it to a tiny circle in search results or comments.
 The photo should be completely visible and undistorted at any size.
+The ideal size for a LinkedIn profile picture is between 400x400 pixels and 7680x4320 pixels.

 Resolution matters more than most people realize.
-We deliver files at 1200x1200 pixels minimum so there is no pixelation or compression artifact on desktop, mobile, or when someone downloads the image for a press kit.
+Match Production delivers files at 1200x1200 pixels minimum so there is no pixelation or compression artifact on desktop, mobile, or when someone downloads the image for a press kit.
 A profile photo that looks soft or blocky signals carelessness.

 Authenticity matters more than perfection.
-We handle subtle retouch: evening skin tone, reducing temporary blemishes, managing under-eye shadows.
-We do not create an unrecognizable, airbrushed version of the person.
+Subtle retouching is handled: evening skin tone, reducing temporary blemishes, managing under-eye shadows.
+The studio does not create unrecognizable, airbrushed versions of people.
 The picture makes an impression precisely because it looks like a real human on a good day.
+Update photos every 12–18 months or whenever appearance changes significantly.

 Does LinkedIn really need a photo?
 Some people still ask.
 The answer is yes.
 Profiles with a professional headshot receive significantly more profile views than those without.
 For serious executives and employer brands, a LinkedIn photo is not optional.
-It is the first impression you cannot skip.
+It is the first impression that cannot be skipped.

-The sections that follow walk through how we build those images in studio, on location, or remote, with examples and real timelines.
+The sections that follow walk through how these images are built in studio, on location, or remote, with examples and real timelines.

 How We Plan LinkedIn-Focused Corporate Headshots in NYC